• Skip to primary navigation

 Butter Bean Mashed Potatoes

-• Place in a pot, and cover with water with a bit of salt
+• Place the potato chunks into a pot and cover with water with a pinch of salt.

 • Bring to a boil.